chalibrownonguti/WK1-Code-Chalenge/README.md

 My code challenge has been distributed in github for public view anytime anyone need to refer.

 # license
-It has been authorized ny the MIT license publicly.
+It has been authorized ny the MIT license publicly hence can reuse code for any purpose.

 # Contact
-your can reach me via this email: charlesonguti1@gmail.com
+Your can reach me incase of any additional information needed or on more clarification via this email: charlesonguti1@gmail.com